hemiaocui/141b/README.md

 Assignments and project for Course: Data-Web-Technologies-for-Data-Analysis

 Tools used in this course:
-Python, Matplotlib, D3, GeoPandas, SQLite, webscraping, NLP, Seaborn, WordCloud
+Python, Matplotlib, D3, GeoPandas, SQLite, webscraping, NLP, API, Seaborn, WordCloud

 Outcome for course project: